Modular connector: Applications

 8P8C connectors are commonly used in computer networking applications, where interconnecting cables are terminated at each end with an 8P8C modular plug wired according to TIA/EIA standards.
 Most wired Ethernet communications are carried over Category 5e or Category 6 cable terminated with 8P8C modular plugs.
 The connector is also used in other telecommunications connections, including ISDN and T1.

 Where building network and telephone wiring is pre-installed, the center (blue) pair is often used to carry telephony signals.
 While this allows an RJ11 plug to connect, it may damage the modular jack; an approved converter prevents damage.
 In landline telephony, an 8P8C jack is used at the point a line enters the building to allow the line to be broken to insert automatic dialing equipment, including intrusion alarm panels.

 The EIA/TIA-561 standard describes the use of 8P8C connectors for RS-232 serial interfaces.
 This application is common as a console interface for network equipment, such as switches, routers, and headless computers.

 8P8C modular connectors are also commonly used as a microphone connector for PMR, LMR, and amateur radio transceivers.
 Frequently the pinout is different, usually mirrored (i.e. what would be pins 1 to 8 in the ANSI/TIA-568 standard might be pins 8 to 1 in the radio and its manual).

 In analog mobile telephony, the 8P8C connector was used to connect an AMPS cellular handset to its (separate) base unit; this usage is now obsolete.

 The physical connector is standardized as the IEC 60603-7 8P8C modular connector with different categories of performance.
 The physical dimensions of the male and female connectors are specified in ANSI/TIA-1096-A and ISO-8877 standards and normally wired to the T568A and T568B pinouts specified in the ANSI/TIA-568 standard to be compatible with both telephone and Ethernet.

-A similar standard jack once used for modem and data connections, the RJ45S, used a keyed variety of the 8P8C body with an extra tab that prevents it mating with other connectors; the visual difference compared to the more common 8P8C is subtle, but it is a different connector.
+A similar standard jack once used for modem and data connections, the RJ45S, used a keyed variety of the 8P8C body with an extra tab that prevents it from mating with other connectors; the visual difference compared to the more common 8P8C is subtle, but it is a different connector.
 The original RJ45S keyed 8P2C modular connector, obsolete today, had pins 5 and 4 wired for tip and ring of a single telephone line and pins 7 and 8 shorting a programming resistor.

 Electronics catalogs commonly advertise 8P8C modular connectors as RJ45.
 An installer can wire the jack to any pin-out or use it as part of a generic structured cabling system such as ISO/IEC 15018 or ISO/IEC 11801 using 8P8C patch panels for both phone and data.

-Crossover cables

-A router to router crossover cable uses two 8-position connectors and a unshielded twisted pair (UTP) cable with differently wired connectors at each end.